 More dramatic changes to your eyesight during a migraine are called an aura.
 They can include:

-- Loss of part or all of your vision for a little while
+- Loss of part or all of your vision for a little while (usually 30 minutes or less)

 - Seeing flashes of light